rackerlabs/support-how-to/content/cloud-servers/check-linux-configuration-files-for-syntax-errors.md

 Nginx syntax checks behave differently than Apache.
 To check the syntax of the default Nginx configuration, run the command `nginx -t`.
-However, if you want to check the syntax of a specific server block, you need to add the `-c` flag and specify the path to the server block as shown in the following sample:
+However, if you want to check the syntax of a specific server block, you need to add the `-c` flag and specify the path to the server block as shown in the following example:

     [root@localhost ~]# nginx -t
     nginx: the configuration file /etc/nginx/nginx.conf syntax is ok